TWcamel/MIR_HW2/README.md

 ```

 ## Discussions of HW
-We have done the Task1-Task2.
-The discussion and the results was showed on [here](https://www.notion.so/twcamel/Mir_hw2-9099d1c00d844bc1af3e3e09307b1e5e).
+Task1-Task2 in this HW was been done.
+The discussion and the results were showed on [here](https://www.notion.so/twcamel/Mir_hw2-9099d1c00d844bc1af3e3e09307b1e5e).
 Enjoy it!